 More on Constitutional Issues

-Washington, D.C. – Congressman Jeff Duncan (SC-03) released the following statement regarding President Donald Trump’s 2020 census announcement:
+Washington, D.C. – Congressman Jeff Duncan (SC-03) praised the acquittal of President Donald Trump from two sham Articles of Impeachment: